Giles Fletcher. Sonnets to Licia, publshed 1593.

 O voice! whose accents live within my heart.

-O heavenly hand !that more than A
+O heavenly hand !that more than ATLAS holds.

 O sighs perfumed! that can release my smart.